Vishwak-8055/hospital-openenv/README.md

 - Fairness in patient prioritization

 This project not only simulates decision-making but also captures ethical and operational trade-offs in real-world healthcare systems.

+Designed to be fully compatible with automated evaluation pipelines and reproducible benchmarking.